lukas-tr/travel-lens/README.md

 - Bus/Tram/Subway: 0.10-0.12
 - Bicycle: 0.02 (maintenance only)

-**Green Score Components:**
+**CO2 Score:**
-- CO2 Score (40%): Compared to car-only scenario
+- Based 100% on CO2 emissions compared to car-only scenario
-- Cost Score (30%): Compared to car-only scenario
+- Score = 100 - (actualCO2 / carOnlyCO2 × 100)
-- Sustainability Score (30%): Percentage of eco-friendly trips
+- Cost and sustainability scores are displayed for reference only

 ## 🎨 Design System